-The Child Development and Education research programmes participate in the recently awarded research priority area 'Yield' (start date September 1st 2013, managed by the Research Institute of Child Development and Education).
+The Child Development and Education research programmes participate in the recently awarded research priority area Yield, managed by the Research Institute of Child Development and Education.

 Yield conducts multidisciplinary research on the bioecology of human development, from infancy to young adulthood, with perspectives from Medicine, Psychology, Pedagogics, Education, Communication, Economics, and Psychometrics.

 Developmental Psychopathology research participates in the interdisciplinary UvA research priority area Brain and Cognition, called ‘Individual differences in the early development of inter-modal learning: interactions between cognitive, emotional, and neural mechanisms’ together with the research groups of developmental psychology and language sciences.